Tse Chen Ling Buddhist Meditation Center

 Refresh and Re-set for 2026

-Once again we’re delighted Venerable Robina Courtin returns to celebrate New Year’s Eve with us.
+We’re delighted to have Ven Robina Courtin returning to celebrate New Year’s Eve with us.
 She will lead us through the powerful Vajrasattva practice to cleanse non-virtuous actions done in the past.
-Navigating the practice within the framework of the Four Opponent Powers, Ven.
-Robina will explain how each of the four purifies the four ways that karma ripens.
+Navigating the practice within the framework of the Four Opponent Powers, Ven Robina will explain how each of the four purifies the four ways that karma ripens.
 For those of us wishing to attain full enlightenment, sooner than later, this purification practice gets us closer to it.

 Join the purification party!